moyucoding/shared_numpy/README.md

 Install
 ---

-1. To install run `python setup.py build_ext --inplace`.
-It will generate "_posixshmem.cpython-37m-x86_64-linux-gnu.so" file and others in Python3.7 environment.
+1. To install run `python3 setup.py build_ext --inplace`.
+It will generate
+   "_posixshmem.cpython-37m-x86_64-linux-gnu.so" file and others in Python3.7 environment.

 2. Copy the `resource_tracker.py` file under the folder to your Python's multiprocessing path, like `cp resource_tracker.py /root/conda/envs/env_sample/lib/python3.7/multiprocessing/`.

-3. Copy the generated `_posixshmem*.so` file in the shared\_numpy subfolder to your Python's lib-dynload path, like `cp ./shared_numpy/_posixshmem.cpython-37m-x86_64-linux-gnu.so ~/conda/envs/env_sample/lib/python3.7/lib-dynload`.
+3. Copy the generated `_posixshmem*.so` file in the shared\_numpy subfolder to your Python's lib-dynload path, like `cp ./shared_numpy/_posixshmem.cpython-37m-x86_64-linux-gnu.so ~/conda/envs/env_sample/lib/python3.7/lib-dynload/`.

 4. Copy the shared\_numpy subfolder which include the generated `_posixshmem*.so` file to your project directory, like `cp ./shared_numpy/shared_numpy/ ./your_project_home_directory`.
+   Or copy the fold to your Python's lib path, like `cp ./shared_numpy/shared_numpy/ ./conda/envs/env_sample/lib/python3.7/`

 5. Enjoy to use shared\_memory in Python3.6/3.7 like in Python3.8 .
 Please pay attention to replace the `from multiprocessing import shared_memory` to `from shared_numpy import shared_memory`.